UURAGE/ScenarioReasoner/README.md

 After these commands, the build environment is set up.
 You can build the application using `cabal build`.
 The build products will be placed in `dist/build`.

+## Installation

 ### Setting up the directory structure

 It is recommended to set up the following directory structure (all of the items mentioned should become directories).
-Create this structure in a location outside the repository.
-If you want to use the Scenario Reasoner in a server-side setup, make sure this location is under your web root and your web server knows how to execute the CGI executables.
+If you have cloned this repository, create the structure in a location outside the repository.
+If you want to use the Scenario Reasoner in a server-side setup, make sure this location is under your web root and your web server knows how to execute CGI executables.

     <root of the deployment structure>
         cgi/
             bins/

+### Installing the executables

+If you are using prebuilt executables, place them in the `cgi` directory.

-After creating this structure, symlink or copy the CGI executables to the `cgi` directory:
+If you are building the executables yourself, symlink or copy them to the `cgi` directory:

     <deployment root>/cgi/ScenarioParser.cgi ->
         <repository working directory>/dist/build/ScenarioParser.cgi/ScenarioParser.cgi